dopeter2498/rps-tactics/README.md

 Rules
 ------
 There is a lobby of 8 players, where each player will be matched up randomly with another player(unless there are odd active players).
 This pairing will be one timed round of rps and the loser will lose 1 hp.
-A new matchup will be created after this one and this will continue until there is at most one player with 1hp or more.
+A new matchup will be created after this one and this will continue until there is at most one player with 1 hp or more.

-Current Development
+Current Development:
 ------
 - Currently only one game is playable for one lobby at a time
 - Adding support for multiple games per lobby